Seagate/cortx/CONTRIBUTING.md

 - Join the CORTX Slack Channel [![Slack](https://img.shields.io/badge/chat-on%20Slack-blue")](https://join.slack.com/t/cortxcommunity/shared_invite/zt-femhm3zm-yiCs5V9NBxh89a_709FFXQ?) and chat with your fellow contributors.
 - For any questions or clarifications, mail us at [cortx-questions@seagate.com](cortx-questions@seagate.com)
-- You can start a thread in the [Github Community] (Link TBA) for any questions, suggestions, feedback, or discussions with your fellow community members.
+- You can start a thread in the [Github Community](https://github.com/Seagate/cortx/discussions) for any questions, suggestions, feedback, or discussions with your fellow community members.

 ### Thank You!